 Vermont in Winter: Try Ice Fishing

-After living in Vermont for 7 years I finally went ice fishing while we didn’t go in the best spot and only caught 1 fish it was such a blast!
+After surviving 7 Vermont winters, I finally went ice fishing while we didn’t go in the best spot and only caught 1 fish it was such a blast!
 With so many lake scattered across Vermont there are plenty of places to go ice fishing.
 Bring a hot drink and some warm clothes and you’re ready to go.

 The one downside is to go ice fishing you need a lot of equipment.
 However, there are plenty of local guides who know the best spots to take you.
 I recommend the Bethel, Vermont based guide Stay Bent Fishing Tours.
 Book your trip with them today.